Aaron Hape: Recognition and awards

 Hape was awarded the Sir Āpirana Ngata Memorial Scholarship in 2010.
 In 2014, he was named as one of the inaugural recipients of the Minister for Youth Affairs Leadership Award.

-In recognition of his work in the Commonwealth he was awarded a New Zealander of the Year Local Hero Medal and was named as a finalist for the Young Wellingtonian of the Year Award in 2015.
-In addition was he elected as a Fellow of the Royal Society of Arts and as an Associate Fellow of the Royal Commonwealth Society in 2017.
+In recognition of his work in the Commonwealth and community sector, he received a New Zealander of the Year Local Hero Medal and was named as a finalist for the Young Wellingtonian of the Year Award in 2015.

+In 2017, he was elected as a Fellow of the Royal Society of Arts and as an Associate Fellow of the Royal Commonwealth Society.